 Additionally, trucking companies might face allegations of overloading, negligent maintenance, equipment failure and negligent hiring – all of which are known to contribute to injurious crashes.

-Legal theories of vicarious liability allow victims to hold responsible truck driver employers regardless of direct negligence but one must overcome any assertion the driver was an independent contractor, as opposed to an employee.
+Legal theories of vicarious liability allow victims and their attorneys to hold responsible truck driver employers regardless of direct negligence but one must overcome any assertion the driver was an independent contractor, as opposed to an employee.

 Consider that although large trucks account for just 3 percent of all registered vehicles on the road, they account for 13 percent of all roadway fatalities.Truck Driver Fatigue